Most gymgoers who have been around the game a little while have heard of the concept of overtraining.

 Thus, it seems to suggests that so long as you eat and sleep enough that you can handle – and progress from – any amount of training stress.

 Unfortunately that is not the case and overtraining is definitely real, affecting over 10% of American college swimmers and elite endurance athletes despite their rigid eating and recovery routines (1).
-Overtraining certainly does exist but in this short piece I’m going to argue that it’s not something that most gymgoers need to worry about, and in fact most gymgoers would benefit a hell of a lot from actually training with a little more intensity and yes, looking at some out of the gym factors that are influencing their ability to actually do that.
+With that being said, here I’m going to argue that it’s not something that most gymgoers need to worry about, and in fact most gymgoers would benefit a hell of a lot from actually training with a little more intensity.

-If you’re getting loaded on preworkout and hitting repeated heavy sets of squats and deadlifts at 10RPE (100% intensity with ground out reps) day after day then yeah, overtraining may be the problem, but typically the issue actually lies elsewhere, which we shall look at.
+Sure, If you’re getting loaded on pre-workout and hitting repeated heavy sets of squats and deadlifts at 10RPE (100% intensity with ground out reps) day after day then yeah, overtraining may be the problem, but typically the issue actually lies elsewhere.

 Those looking to gain muscle in the gym need to cover two bases in order to be successful: they need to consume a diet that supports their goal, and they need to train in a manner that elicits progressive tension overload for a significant length of time.
 Progressive tension overload (lifting heavier weights over time) increases the manual stress placed upon a muscle - it challenges it - and it forces it to grow.
 In fact, while getting a sick pump and feeling the burn both do have benefits in terms of causing muscle growth, it is the increased manual tension placed upon a muscle which is the primary driver for those sweet gains (2).